indiesquidge/squidgefiles/README.md

 model, where contributions are more easily accepted.
 So far, they've done a great job, and many plugins have come out that make active use of the new features, particularly the asynchronous nature of Neovim.
-Keep in mind that Neovim is still very new (v0.1.4).
+Keep in mind that Neovim is still very new (v0.1.7).
 While it is being actively worked on, it may break at times.
-I personally have never run into any detrimental issues with it so far, and have loved reaping in the new benefits.
-To install, run

 ```
 brew install neovim/neovim/neovim